onejsdev/onejs/README.md

 (onejs apps are served using the #hash)

-Sofar you can find the same files accessible as: http://jsconf.tests.onejs.io using the subdomain name
+Sofar you can find the same files accessible as: http://hello.onejs.io using the subdomain name

-OneJS is currently getting a fully fledged UI kit with constraints, and a font engine.
-Stay tuned.
+OneJS is currently getting a fully fledged UI kit, and a live code editor is well under way.